 Importantly, different versions of the lectures can be written/recorded to suit a wide range of audiences and levels of understanding.

 The nature of this project means that it is not possible to provide a specific number of students who will benefit.
 However, the project is designed to maximise both its impact and reach.

 - The planetarium is committed to repeat showings (the forward looking nature of the show will ensure its continuing relevance for many years) and it will be available for use in their educational/schools programme.

 - The show will be rendered for distribution (free of charge) to other planetaria across the UK and the world.

 - The show will also be adapted for presentations in pop-up domes for use in schools and community centres.

-- An outreach tour, funded by the Science and Technology Research Council, around schools across the South West.
+- An outreach tour will take place, funded by the Science and Technology Research Council, around schools across the South West.